ihouwat/web-assembly-image-processing/README.md

 ![image of the app](./readme_resources/app-demo.jpg)

 ## Goal
 Took a quick course on [Zero To Mastery](https://zerotomastery.io/courses/learn-webassembly/) to learn the basics of Web Assembly.
 As a bonus, we get to learn the basics of the Rust language.
-Try out the app using the link in About section.
+Try out the app by following the link in the About section.

 ## App description
 A user uploads a PNG image.
 The app converts the image to grayscale and renders the converted version in the browser.

 The workflow is the following:
-- Upload a PNG file using HTML inputs
+- Upload a PNG file with input field
 - Read file using JS
 - Convert image to Base64 string to pass on to Rust
 - Transform string to binary file in Rust